 Joseph Loconte is an associate professor of history at the King’s College in New York City and a senior editor at Providence.
-He is the author of the New York Times bestseller A Hobbit, a Wardrobe, and a Great War: How J.R.R.
+His most recent book is A Hobbit, a Wardrobe, and a Great War: How J.R.R.
 Tolkien and C.S.
 Lewis Rediscovered Faith, Friendship, and Heroism in the Cataclysm of 1914-1918.

 Mark Melton is the managing editor for Providence and was the journal’s inaugural deputy editor.
 He earned his master’s degree in international relations from the University of St. Andrews and has focused on political economy, military affairs, and civil conflict, especially in Europe, Eurasia, and the Middle East.
 His bachelor’s degree in foreign language and international trade comes from Mississippi College.
 Prior to moving to DC, he worked as a political science adjunct professor at community colleges in Mississippi and also taught English in France.